Huczz/BeginnerPY/README.txt

 EN

-After installing the program, simply open the "Programs" file and double-click on ByHuczz.
+After installing the program, simply open the "Programs" ( if you didn't have , its not a problem. ) file and double-click on ByHuczz or LinkGen.
 DEMOGEN is the prototype version, open sourced on GitHub if you want to continue.
 Build -> Do not touch, these are files automatically compiled after the .py - executable transition.
 The password is still to be found ;)